SebastianAllmeier/rmf_tool/README.md

-# rmf_tool - A library to Compute (Refined) Mean Field Approximations
+# rmftool - A library to Compute (Refined) Mean Field Approximations

 This python library implements algorithms to simulate and study population processes, to compute their mean-field approximations and refined mean-field approximations for the transient regime and steady-state.